siribafna/Myocardial-Infarction-Predictions/README.md

 Author: Tiffany Tran

 Description: (Katelyn thinks....) imputes the missing values by (insert method here) and drops nearly empty columns.
 Leaving "x" number of columns and rows

+**MI_clean_AD24**

+Author: Katelyn

+Description: the time of admission to hospital: all input columns (2-112) except 93, 94, 95, 100, 101, 102, 103, 104, 105 can be used for prediction;

+**MI_clean_AD24**

+Author: Katelyn

+Description: the end of the first day (24 hours after admission to the hospital): all input columns (2-112) except 94, 95, 101, 102, 104, 105 can be used for prediction;

+**MI_clean_AD48**

+Author: Katelyn

+Description: the end of the second day (48 hours after admission to the hospital) all input columns (2-112) except 95, 102, 105 can be used for prediction;

+**MI_clean_AD72**

+Author: Katelyn

+Description: Data with all predictors for 72 hours